-- Users can specify whether all or any search terms must match for a search to be successful.
+You can specify whether all or any search terms must match for a search to be successful.
 Selecting Match Any returns messages that match at least one of the search criteria.
 Selecting Match All returns only messages that match all of the search criteria.

-- Users can search in either the Search Text box or in the Message Details fields that are selected, but not on both at the same time.
+You can search in either the Search Text box or in the Message Details fields that are selected, but not on both at the same time.

 Multiple values can be searched in the Message Details fields using commas.
 The search will return all messages that match at least one of the criteria.